Quicklist: Home Security Systems

 - Self-monitored security systems are affordable.

-- Self-monitored security systems need a Wifi connection to work.
-It will not function in case there’s a power outage.
+- Self-monitored security systems need a Wi-Fi connection to work.
+It will not function if there’s a power outage.

 - You may miss an intruder alert if you’re in the area with no mobile service.

 - Most self-monitored systems don’t have alarm systems to repel intruders.

 - The coverage of the camera systems is only limited to the area where they’re installed.

 - It’s expensive to install multiple security cameras, should you wish to cover more areas of your home.